kaixiangtay/CS3219_OTOT_A1/README.md

 Step 1: Clone the project repository onto your local computer.

-Step 2: Inside the folder directory, execute the following command to build the docker images:
+Step 2: Inside the folder directory, execute the following command to build the Docker images:

 ```
 docker-compose build
 ```

-Step 3: Next, execute the following command to  run the Docker container which contains the docker images:
+Step 3: Next, execute the following command to  run the Docker container which contains the Docker images:
 ```
 docker-compose up -d
 ```

 Step 4: Open a new window in any browser and enter `http://localhost` or `http://localhost:5001`to load the static HTML webpage.

-Note: Repeat Steps 2, 3 whenever any changes is being made to the project so that docker images can be rebuild and container can be recreated.
+Note: Repeat Steps 2, 3 whenever any changes is being made to the project so that Docker images can be rebuild and Docker container can be recreated.